corollari/caoutchouc/docs/index.md

 	- Copy-pasting code snippets from other projects to include new command definitions or packages is commonplace.

 ### Solutions
 Caoutchouc uses markdown for all text formatting.
-Markdown was **designed to resemble the formatting that people were already using in emails and forums**, therefore it uses a system that evolved natuarally and resembles the way people think about format.
+Markdown was **designed to resemble the formatting that people were already using in emails and forums**, therefore it uses a system that evolved naturally and resembles the way people think about format.
 This, along the fact that markdown is extremely simple, make for a highly intuitive system.

 Another of the design goals of Markdown was to **enable people to read text directly from the code**.
 Therefore markdown-formatted text is content-centric and the verbosity of the formatting is low.